-The City of Colorado Springs has developed a Safety Action Plan (SAP) to identify strategies to improve safety for all roadway users, whether they bike, roll, walk, or drive.
+The City of Colorado Springs has developed a Safety Action Plan (SAP) to identify strategies to improve safety for all roadway users, including drivers, motorcyclists, pedestrians and bicyclists.
 The project team has reviewed policies, crash data, and design standards as part of a comprehensive analysis.
 The SAP has recommendations and specific actions to reduce serious and fatal crashes throughout the Colorado Springs transportation network.
 The SAP is being funded via the Safe Streets for All (SS4A) federal program for discretionary grants with the stated purpose of reducing roadway-related deaths and serious injuries using the Safe System Approach.
 The City of Colorado Springs was awarded a $280,000 grant in 2024 to support the development of the citywide SAP.

 About